elvisnava/DSLab-StackOverflow/lit-review.md

 The approaches are trained on a subset of a StackOverflow dump and evaluated using "success at N" (S@N), meaning that a prediction is considered successful if the model could find the actual best answerer of a question among the top N predicted users.
 Topic models exhibit much better performance than word-based approaches, and STM performs better than LDA, also extracting more meaningful topics.

+**metric:** Success at N. See if actuall answerer is in the top N predicted candidates => counts as reciprocal rank (e.g. actual answer was predicted as 3rd out of ten= 7/10) otherwise 0 => average

 ## ACM_2015_Predicting Answering Behaviour in Online Question Answering Communities

 The authors aim to rank the questions by how likely they are to be chosen by a user to anwer it.
 In contrast to other methods, they include loads of features in their model including detailed information about the question, the user and the whole thread.